jodiedoubleday/newromney/supportUs.md

 * Magnox Socio Economic Scheme
 * W & E Rolfe
 * Mrs Patricia Rolfe Sponsors of Medals for Children's Races
+* The Looker

 ### Logistical Help 2018

-* Romney Hythe & Dymchurch Railway - Running of Special Trains
 * EDF Energy Dungeness B Power Station - Parade Marshals and Helpers
 * Peter J Goddard - Storage of Equipment
 * The Broadacre - Venue for Meetings
 * The Marsh Academy & Leisure Centre - Use of Car Park for Parade Assembly Point
 * Family of the late Terry Sleap - Use of field for Car Park
 * Army Cadet Force, St Mary's Bay
+* Romney Hythe & Dymchurch Railway - Running of Special Trains

 ### Lucky Programme Prizes 2019

+Holiday Extras, Demetrios Restaurant, Marsh Maize Maze, Lazy Cow, The Broadacre,\
+Savages

 If you would like to donate one of the prizes for this year's programme draw, please contact us on info@newromneycountryfayre.co.uk.